-Images that are particularly difficult to remove, tend to be images which had already been deleted from the original location or website but where a copy of the image had been left on one of Google’s image libraries.
+Images that are particularly difficult to remove from Google searches, tend to be images that had already been deleted from the original location or website but where a copy of the image had been left on one of Google’s image libraries.
 Often with our experience in asking Google to remove images from search results, we need to assess the evidence and in each case and explain the issues back, clearly,to Google.